Blog

 Calculating Contact Center Outsourcing Costs: Insights You Need Right Now

-by Amy Bennet in Amy Bennet, Contact Center Budgeting
+by Blue Ocean in Blog, Contact Center Budgeting

 So, you’ve been handed responsibility for investigating the benefits of potentially outsourcing your company’s customer service for the first time.
 How do you start to compare your in-house apples to those outsourced oranges?
 What math should go into the business case around call center outsourcing costs?
 (Or if you’re keen on delegating that chore, skip this read and contact us today for a cost analysis of your center!)